Ti-R/jquery.Nice-Scrollbar/README.md

 # Nice-Scrollbar
 Nice scrolling Bar for browser on PC (mouse and touch events) and on Smartphones (touch events).
 Big and slim, easy to integrate.
 Tested on Firefox/Chrome/Maxthon/iPhone/Android.

-# Reason
-I needed a scrolling library for this personal website, and because I couldn't find a good one fitting all my needs, I just create my own :)

 # Infos
  - Get bigger when the mouse is next to it.
  - Scrolling working on Smartphone with the finder on the div you need to scroll.